katsu-oh/html.js/README.md

 This is a simple HTML builder / DOM builder.
  - The functions have the same names as tags / attributes / styles / events.
  - The functions with string arguments can also be used as tagged templates.
- - The functions return 'this' for using the method chaining.
+ - The functions return 'this' for using method chaining.

 ## Example 1
 ```javascript